platy/offline-http-sync/README.md

-# httplink
+# offline-http-sync

-httplink will download a file over http (if possible) and cache it locally where you specify.
+offline-http-sync will download a file over http (if possible) and cache it locally where you specify.
 If the resource is not available, it will load the file from the cache.
 This is for when the availability of a resource is more important that its consistency.